| Neoplastic Disorders :

 by activated macrophage.
 The increase of these proteins lead to increase of

+sedimentation rate.
 The bone marrow structure and

 cellularity on biopsy and aspiration, are generally normal, except for